 Mortgage Bankers’ Association Rates

-Weekly figures released by the Mortgage Bankers Association showed that the Market Composite Index, which is a measure of mortgage loan application volume, fell by a further 3.1% in the week ending 4th June.
-In the week prior, the index had fallen by 4.0%.
+Weekly figures released by the Mortgage Bankers Association showed that the Market Composite Index, a measure of mortgage loan application volume, increased 2.2% in the week ending November 18.
+The Index increased by 2.7% in the week prior.

-The Refinance Index fell by another 5% from the previous week and was 27% lower than the same week one year ago.
-The index had declined by 5% from the previous week.
+The Refinance Index increased by 2% and was 86% lower than the same week one year ago.
+In the previous week, the Index declined by 2%.

 According to the MBA,